Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2020-08-15 09:56 GMT.

 Early in July I did some fact-checking to see if my assumptions about CERT and funding for this sort of project were at least in part right.
 Was there was a pot of money to be used, that the scheme ended soon, and that we could get the loft insulation done without costing the owner a penny.

-I'm concentrating on loft insulation for simplicity ("do one job well") even though cavity-wall insulation is basically covered in the same way, because homes like mine on the estate, timber-framed, don't have a fillable cavity.
+I'm concentrating on loft insulation for simplicity ("do one job well") even though cavity-wall insulation is basically covered in the same way.
+Homes like mine on the estate, timber-framed, don't have a fillable cavity.
 Having said that, I won't stop the installer/surveyor suggesting cavity-wall insulation for any suitable properties that we put forward that are not like mine.

 In fact things seemed a bit better than I'd hoped according to the Energy Saving Trust whose advice line I called: